Wall St slides as gloomy data adds to coronavirus fears

 Declines on Friday were led by heavyweights Microsoft Corp MSFT.O, Amazon.com Inc AMZN.O and Apple Inc AAPL.O for a second straight day.

+"We are in an unknown situation and, when valuations are expensive, any minor hint of news that is negative makes investors run for the exits," said Phil Blancato, chief executive officer of Ladenburg Thalmann Asset Management in New York.

-Hopes of monetary easing by major central banks had propelled the benchmark S&P 500 .SPX and the tech-heavy Nasdaq .IXIC to all-time highs earlier this week, but the indexes are on course for their first weekly decline in three weeks as the virus appears harder to contain.
+Hopes of monetary easing by major central banks had propelled the benchmark S&P 500 .SPX and the tech-heavy Nasdaq .IXIC to all-time highs on Wednesday, but the indexes are on course for their first weekly decline in three weeks as the virus appears harder to contain.

 The S&P 500 was trading 1.4% below its all-time high.